 After breakfast, head inland to the Walpole Wilderness region and connect with nature at the Valley of the Giants.
 Walk 40 metres high into the canopy of Western Australia’s majestic tingle trees, found nowhere else on Earth.

-We’ll stop in at Denmark, a gorgeous town nestled on the banks of the Denmark River for a coffee, before making our way along a dreamy coastal drive towards Albany.
-If you are up for it, we can stop in at The Gap and Natural Bridge on our way into Albany.
-Check into our self-contained apartment and enjoy a meal at a local restaurant overlooking the ocean.
+Stretch the legs at Denmark, a gorgeous town nestled on the banks of the Denmark River.
+Next, we’ll make our way along a dreamy coastal drive towards Albany, stopping at two highlights, The Gap and Natural Bridge.
+Check into our accommodation and enjoy a meal at a local restaurant overlooking the ocean.

 Albany to Esperance

-After breakfast, discover the township of Albany and its interesting history before travelling into the Porongurups for a two-hour walk to Castel Rock.
+After breakfast, discover Albany’s township and its interesting history before travelling into the Porongurup’s for a two-hour walk to Castel Rock.
 Be wowed by jaw-dropping views over the region.
 Travel through the beautiful Stirling Ranges towards Esperance, and if you are travelling during wildflower season, it will look even more picture-perfect.

-Stop at the mind-blowingly beautiful Twilight Cove for your first taste of the epic beaches of the ‘Golden Outback’.
-Check into our Esperance accommodation at the Bay of Isles Motel and enjoy an evening meal overlooking a turquoise ocean.
+Stop at the mind-blowingly beautiful Twilight Cove for your first taste of the epic beaches of the ’Golden Outback’.
+Check into our Esperance accommodation and enjoy an evening meal overlooking a turquoise ocean.